-Consultation on improving the day offer for older people and adults with disabilities
+The future day offer for older people and adults with disabilities

 We want to improve the day services available to older people and adults with disabilities.